Non-crossing chords of a polygon with forbidden positions: Abstract

 \section{Abstract}

-In this paper we investigate non-crossing chords of simple polygons in the plane systematically.
-We first develop the Euler characteristic of a family of line-segments, and subsequently study the structure of the diagonals and epigonals of a polygon.
-A special phenomenon is that the Euler characteristic of a set of diagonals (or epigonals) characterizes the geometric property of polygons, such as convexity.
-In particular, a positive answer is given to an open problem proposed by Shephard.
-The main contributions of the present paper extend such research to non-crossing diagonals and epigonals with forbidden positions.
-We find that the Euler characteristic of diagonals (or epigonals) with forbidden positions determine the types of polygon in surprising ways.
-Incidentally, some kinds of generalized Catalan's number naturally arise. \textbf{Keywords:} Euler characteristic, polygon, diagonal, Catalan's number.
+In this paper, we systematically study non-crossing chords of simple polygons in the plane.
+We first introduce the reduced Euler characteristic of a family of line-segments, and subsequently investigate the structure of the diagonals and epigonals of a polygon.
+Interestingly enough, the reduced Euler characteristic of a subfamily of diagonals and epigonals characterizes the geometric convexity of polygons.
+In particular, an alternative and complete answer is given for a problem proposed by G. C. Shephard.
+Meanwhile, we extend such research to non-crossing diagonals and epigonals with forbidden positions in some appropriate sense.
+We prove that the reduced Euler characteristic of diagonals with forbidden positions only depends on the information involving convex partitions by those forbidden diagonals, and it determines the shapes of polygons in a surprising way.
+Incidentally, some kinds of generalized Catalan's numbers naturally arise. \textbf{Keywords:} reduced Euler characteristic, polygon, diagonal, Catalan's number.

 \textbf{AMS subject classifications:} 51E12, 05B25, 51D20, 51E30.

 \allowdisplaybreaks